vippsas/vipps-partner/README.md

 The Vipps Signup API in short:
 1. Partners sendt some basic info about a new merchant to Vipps.
-2. The merchant get a URL to a form with a few pre-filled fields.
+2. The merchant gets a URL to the old, outdated signup form, with a few pre-filled fields.
 3. The merchant completes the form and signs with BankID.
 4. Vipps processes the application and does customer control (KYC, PEP, AML, etc).
 5. Vipps makes a callback to the partner's API with the merchant's new API keys.